rllz0/movie_scopejs/README.md

 # MovieScope 🎬

 A modern, responsive movie discovery application built with React that allows users to explore movies from The Movie Database (TMDb) API.
+Browse through different categories, search for movies, and get detailed information about your favorite films.

 ## Features

 - **Movie Categories**: Browse movies by Now Playing, Popular, Top Rated, and Upcoming
-- **Search Functionality**: Search for movies with real-time results
+- **Smart Search**: Real-time search with debounced input and paginated results
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Detailed Movie Pages**: View comprehensive movie information including cast, crew, ratings, and more
-- **Movie Details**: View movie posters, ratings, release dates, and descriptions
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices with modern UI/UX
-- **External Links**: Direct links to TMDb movie pages for more information
+- **Performance Optimized**: Features debouncing, pagination, and request cancellation for smooth browsing
-- **Dark Theme**: Modern dark UI with smooth animations and hover effects
+- **Dark Theme**: Modern dark UI with glassmorphism effects and smooth animations

 ## Live Demo